 A professional plumber serves an important role in protecting the health of individuals and families.
 He or she can ensure that connections are made in a proper manner to avoid backflow.
 He or she can test the quality of the water to ensure that the water is being properly treated and is safe to consume.
 He or she can make repairs involving broken pipes, new construction or renovated areas to ensure that all plumbing responsibilities are up to code to ensure the health and safety of a building’s occupants.

 Clearwater Plumbing is dedicated to protecting you and your family.
-We will perform all plumbing work to the highest industry standards so that you can rest comfortably knowing that your family and your home are protected.
+We perform all plumbing work to the highest industry standards so you can rest comfortably knowing that your family and your home are protected.
+Contact us at 727-446-8355 or online.